 Daemon

-The Fuze daemon is an optional background process that adds cross-run pattern detection, org-wide budget enforcement, kill switches, and persistent audit storage.
+Run the optional Fuze daemon to add cross-run pattern detection, org-wide budget enforcement, kill switches, and persistent hash-chained audit storage.

 Starting the daemon